arcturo/library/coffeescript/chapters/04_idioms.md

     { a, b } = someObject
     console.log "a is '#{a}', b is '#{b}'"

-This is especially useful in Node applications, when requiring modules:
+This is especially useful in Node applications when requiring modules:

 <span class="csscript"></span>

     {join, resolve} = require('path')

+    join('/Users', 'Alex')

 ##External libraries